laacz/advent-of-code/2023/readme.md

 Note to self.
 I actually do not have much time this year to dedicate to this.
 That's the reason I'm going with a familiar language.
 Nevertheless - I suspect this will go on long after the actual event is over.

+## Recap

+Well, this was harder than previous years.
+This time there were many days for which I had to bash my head against my membrane keyboard in search for solution for several actual days in a row.
+Well, some of those days could better be characterized as being an Advent of Math.

+This gave me great joy at the beginning, huge anxiety after day 19 up until now (for 22 days in a row), and a huge relief when I got all the stars on the 1st of January in the year 2024.

 ```bash
 for folder in $(find ./ -name 'day*' -type d); do cd $folder && go test && go run . && cd ..; done
 ```